 Is It All Of Bali?

-Many who will have been to Bali will argue that it isn’t like that at all, and they would be right.
+Many who will have been to Bali will argue that my blanket perspective of Bali is highly inaccurate, and they’d be right.
 The vast majority of Bali’s toxicity is segregated to Denpasar, or more specifically, the region of Kuta.

 The rest of the island is in complete contrast to the alcohol-fulled streets of the south.
-Ubud boasts picture-perfect rice terraces and notorious monkey forests and the picture perfect rice terraces, while the remaining landscape is carpeted with active volcanoes and exotic rainforests.
+Ubud boasts picture-perfect rice terraces and notorious monkey forests, while the remaining landscape is carpeted with active volcanoes and exotic rainforests.

 It’s more like what you imagined a lush equatorial haven to be, or to be more accurate, what many hoped Bali would be.